gchalard/labs-vulnerable-app/README.md

 # labs-vulnerable-app
-Vulnerable app (frontend, backend, keycloak)
+Vulnerable 3 tiers app (frontend, backend, db)

+## 1. Frontend
+The application will be vulnerable to XSS attacks.

+## 2. API
+The API will implement a flawed JWT handling

+## 3. DB
+The DB will be a vulnerable SQLite DB to SQLi